Festivals in Nepal and its Celebation Dates

 Conclusion

-Festivals in Nepal are the most exciting part of our lives which increase the cultural and individual relations of the people.
+Festivals in Nepal are the most exciting part of our lives, and they increase the cultural and individual relations of the people.
 They bring us today with our region and our family.
-Festival is enjoyable only if it celebrates in an enjoyable way.
-Nowadays people take festivals as the occasion of drinking and spending money.
-People spend lots of money during the festival, the tradition of showing and spending money has taken place.
-Because of this festival comes harshly on the people with the low economical condition.
+A Festival is enjoyable only if it is celebrated enjoyably.
+Nowadays, people take festivals as an occasion to drink and spend money.

 People should celebrate these festivals in Nepal with harmony and peace.
-One should always respect and enjoy the festival of other religions.
-People should understand the deep thought and reasons for celebrating the festival.
-In addition to this, scarifying animals are also the negative rituals of the festival.
-Peoples should stop scarifying innocent animals as the rituals of celebrating festivals.
-Festival time in Nepal is very special, as the entire country decorates with lights and flowers.
+One should always respect and enjoy the festivals of other religions.
+People should understand the deep thoughts and reasons behind celebrating the Festival.
+In addition, scarifying animals is also the harmful ritual of the Festival.

 Book with Confidence

-- Flexible bookings and easy trip date changes
+• Flexible bookings and easy trip date changes

-- Personalized service and customized group sizes
+• Personalized service and customized group sizes

-- Safe travels with owner-operated services and highly experienced guides
+• Safe travels with owner-operated services and highly experienced guides

-- Best price guarantee for the most value for your money
+• Best price guarantee for the most value for your money

-- Secure & easy online booking
+• Secure & easy online booking